 As illustrated below, our preclinical in vitro data demonstrates that ALVR106 can be reproducibly generated from healthy seropositive donors and reactive cells have potent antiviral activity against each of the target viruses.
-Additionally, these cells do not
+Additionally, these cells do not target non-virus-infected autologous or allogeneic cells.
+We believe this data supports the potential for antiviral benefit and safety of ALVR106 when administered to patients.

-Figure 21.
+Figure 19.
 ALVR106 has selective antiviral activity against target viruses, leaving non-virus infected targets intact